 DIRECT SEEDING FIELD TRIALS

-Trials Deploying the Manufactured Prototypes
+Trials Deploying the Manufactured Prototype Seed Crowns®

-Trials have been underway with varying degrees of scientific discipline at: (1) Berry College near Rome, Georgia, (2) the Sprewell Bluff WMA between Thomaston and Greenville, Georgia, and (3) on Indian Grave Mountain between Thomaston and Zebulon, Georgia.
+Trials have been underway with varying degrees of scientific discipline at: (1) Berry College’s Lavender Mountain near Rome, Georgia, (2) the Sprewell Bluff WMA between Thomaston and Greenville, Georgia, and (3) Indian Grave Mountain between Thomaston and Zebulon, Georgia.
 Berry College and Indian Grave Mountain would clearly be montane longleaf settings at elevations over 1000’ msl, with the Berry College location having a Hanceville-series sandy loam and Indian Grave Mountain having predominately Pacolet soils.
 Although not very far from Indian Grave Mountain, the Sprewell Bluff site is more of a piedmont setting below 700’ elevation, with Cecil-series sandy loam soils.

 Lavender Mountain Test Plot, February 2023

 In mid-February of 2023, the students planted 2 seeds each under 300 spots for 600 total sheltered seeds, and 2 seeds in 73 spots without shelters for 146 unsheltered seeds.
 The plots were in multiple locations.
 They tallied the entire trial in early August 2023 and found 167 surviving seedlings in the sheltered cohort (28% survival) and 26 in the unsheltered cohort (18%), with a 47% “Success rate” for sheltered spots.
 Among other hypothesis, the students sought to examine whether a predator protection device improved seedling survival.
 Their results indicated that the shelters produced a roughly 56% improvement in survival rate.
 In the fall of 2023, students began using the method in small scale reforestation efforts focused more on the practical process of getting seeds planted in the forest rather than on collecting data from carefully controlled conditions.
+Their research has been submitted for peer-reviewed publication.

 I planted the five Sprewell Bluff test plots during November 2022 with 2 seeds each under 50 shelters per plot, for a total of 500 seeds under 250 shelters.
+The setting was beneath recently-thinned loblolly plantation, with all on one plot and half of the remaining four plots located within skid trails, and half of four plots located under the thinned loblolly.

 Sprewell Bluff Test Plots, March 2023